axllent/silverstripe-weblog-wp-import/README.md

 ## Features

 - Interactive importer with options
-- Import of all _published_ blog posts & optionally categories
+- Import of all _published_ blog posts
+- Import categories (if `axllent/silverstripe-weblog-categories` is installed)
 - Image classes re-mapped to default SilverStripe image classes
 - Downloads (full-sized) hosted images and re-links (using SS shortcode) them in content
 - Includes YouTube videos created in default WordPress as well as the fusion plugin